talonhub/community/PRACTICES.md

 - Consider using a prefix word for a group of commands, such as window commands being prefixed with the word `window`.
 Making the commands longer reduces the probability of misrecognitions, and adding a prefix helps prevent conflicts.
 - Hesitate to add short commands — especially to the global grammar — because single syllable commands can easily misrecognize with each other.
 - Consider testing that your spoken forms recognize with multiple Conformer speech engines.

+# Sleep Practices

+- Use the `sleep` action instead of the Python `time.sleep` function
+- Avoid sleeping inside a cron thread